 We encourage SWAN supporters and activists to contribute content to this website and our newsletter.
 Please submit your reports, articles or photos via the SWAN Dispatches Newsletter email by clicking here.

-We have 230 guests and one member online
+We have 27 guests and 5 members online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE